Judith Aitken

 Judith Estranna Aitken (née Wilson; born 1937) is a former New Zealand public servant and local-body politician.
-She has served as chief executive of the Ministry of Women's Affairs, chair of the Capital and Coast District Health Board, and a member of the Greater Wellington Regional Council.
+She has been chief executive of the Ministry of Women's Affairs, chair of the Capital and Coast District Health Board, and a member of the Greater Wellington Regional Council.

 Early life, education and family

 Aitken was born Judith Estranna Wilson in Te Awamutu, on 20 December 1937, the only child of Gwendolen Wilhelmina Wilson (née Irwin) and John Andrew Wilson.
 She was educated at St Cuthbert's College in Auckland, and went on to study at Auckland University College from 1956 to 1958, although she did not graduate with a Bachelor of Arts degree from Auckland until 1971, after extramural study at Massey University in 1970.
 In 1959, she studied at Auckland Secondary Teachers' College, and was employed as a secondary school teacher periodically between 1960 and 1967.
 An Associate of Trinity College London in speech and drama, she was a speech and drama teacher from 1964 to 1966.

 In 1960, she married Adrian John Mack, a schoolteacher, and they had two children before divorcing in 1967.
 She married again that year, to Russell George Aitken, another teacher, and they had two further children, before separating in 1979.

 Aitken became politically active in the 1970s.
 While completing her bachelor's degree, she encountered the Society for Research on Women and became involved with the Labour Party, working as electorate secretary for a Labour candidate at the 1972 general election.
 In 1974, she became involved with planning for the International Women's Year (1975) in New Zealand.

 Aitken returned to study in 1975, earning a Master of Public Policy degree from Victoria University of Wellington in 1978, and completing a PhD at the same institution in 1983.
 Her doctoral thesis, titled Public expenditure planning in New Zealand, was supervised by Ralph Brookes and, after Brookes' death, Les Cleveland.
 During this time, she also worked as a research assistant in the Department of Statistics (1975–1976), and as a lecturer in political science and public administration at Victoria between 1977 and 1981.